Alcohol Wholesaler Registration Scheme: register as an alcohol wholesaler or producer

 Businesses already trading as alcohol wholesalers prior to 1 April 2016

 You’ll receive an acknowledgement with a reference number for your application.
-This is not your AWRS Unique Registration Number (URN).
+This is not your AWRS Unique Reference Number (URN).
 You can continue to trade until you’ve received HMRC’s decision.

 Businesses starting to trade as alcohol wholesalers from 1 April 2016